keyboard_arrow_up

 The Google Method

-Browse through the list of manufacturers and suppliers, then contact them.
+Browse the list of manufacturers and suppliers, then contact them.

-No matter how you choose to find your manufacturer, before deciding to do business, you need to make sure that they’re the right one for you.
-How do you know this?
-Simple: the right manufacturer will treat you with deference, respect, and care.
-They’ll work within your timeline, budget, and custom gasket requirements.
-Remember: customer service is key.
+Regardless of how you find a manufacturer, make sure they are the right fit for you.
+A good manufacturer will treat you with professionalism and care, working within your timeline, budget, and custom gasket requirements.
+Excellent customer service is key to a successful partnership.

 Gasket Images, Diagrams and Visual Concepts